python/cpython/Doc/library/tempfile.rst

          >>> os.path.exists(f.name)
          False

-The module uses two global variables that tell it how to construct a temporary name.
+The module uses a global variable that tell it how to construct a temporary name.
 They are initialized at the first call to any of the functions above.
 The caller may change them, but this is discouraged; use the appropriate function arguments, instead.